In this in-depth article, you will learn how to lower costs for Facebook advertising the right way for your businesses.

 By presenting relevant information to an already interested audience, you increase your chances of making a sale.

-As this of marketing is non-intrusive, these prospects have very little resistance to learning about your products.
+As this type of marketing is non-intrusive, these prospects have very little resistance to learning about your products.

 In fact, they welcome it because it is relevant to them.